- Interested In

 Experience & Education

-Music Transcriber for Samana, Inc.October 2011 to Present (about 6 years)
+Music Transcriber for Samana, Inc.October 2011 to Present (over 6 years)

 Student Supervisor for Berklee Library/Media CenterAugust 2010 to Present (over 7 years)

 Private Instructor for FreelanceMay 2007 to Present (over 10 years)

 Voice, piano, and dance instructor.
 Domicile service.

 Lead Vocals, Keyboards for Captain Wolf BandJune 2010 to May 2011 (about a year)